 Your CIO will Love it

-- Your Site is Your Castle - WordPress has more than eight years of history powering stable, secure websites.
-Vulnerabilities are discovered quickly because of the wide user-base and dedicated open-source community, patches are rapidly developed by the dedicated security team, and often released in the span of hours from the time they are reported.
+- Your Site is Your Castle - WordPress has more than eight years of history powering stable, secure sites.
+Vulnerabilities are discovered quickly because of the wide user base and dedicated open-source community, patches are rapidly developed by the dedicated security team, and often released in the span of hours from the time they are reported.
 WordPress comes with an integrated core-update system, so patches are deployed at the click of a mouse.
-WordPress sanitizes all user input, restricts URL access, has an extensive user permissioning system, and never stores passwords in an unecryptable format.
+WordPress sanitizes all user input, restricts URL access, has an extensive user permissioning system, and never stores passwords in an undecryptable format.
 WordPress uses WordPress.com’s 20 million users to beta test releases before they come out, so that by the time new versions are released, stakeholders can be confident in their stability.